-- 104 4.4.1 This is water below the surface of the ground and in direct contact with the ground or 105 subsoil.
-It is worth noting that this definition does not include water in buried pipes or other 106 containers.
-(The Flood and Water Management Act 2010 (FWMA) definition). - 107 4.4.2 The UK Groundwater Forum describes groundwater flooding because of water rising from the underlying strata or from water flowing from abnormal springs.
+4.4.1.
+This is water below the surface of the ground and in direct contact with the ground or subsoil.
+It is worth noting that this definition does not include water in buried pipes or other containers.
+(The Flood and Water Management Act 2010 (FWMA) definition).

-- 109 4.4.3 In comparison to fluvial flooding, current understanding of the risks posed by groundwater flooding is limited and mapping of flood risk from groundwater sources is in its infancy. - 4.4.4 Flooding from groundwater is classed as a Local Flood Risk and as such is the responsibility of the Lead Local Flood Authority which is Suffolk/Norfolk County Council.
-Under the Flood and Water Management Act (2010), LLFAs have powers to carry out risk management functions relating to groundwater flood risk. - 4.4.5 Groundwater flooding is most likely in low-lying areas with permeable strata (aquifers) underneath and more likely to appear after periods of sustained rainfall.
+- 4.4.2.
+The UK Groundwater Forum describes groundwater flooding because of water rising from the underlying strata or from water flowing from abnormal springs. - 4.4.3.
+In comparison to fluvial flooding, current understanding of the risks posed by groundwater flooding is limited and mapping of flood risk from groundwater sources is in its infancy. - 4.4.4.
+Flooding from groundwater is classed as a Local Flood Risk and as such is the responsibility of the Lead Local Flood Authority which is Suffolk/Norfolk County Council.
+Under the Flood and Water Management Act (2010), LLFAs have powers to carry out risk management functions relating to groundwater flood risk. - 4.4.5.
+Groundwater flooding is most likely in low-lying areas with permeable strata (aquifers) underneath and more likely to appear after periods of sustained rainfall.
 Groundwater flooding tends to occur sporadically in both location and time, and tends to last longer than fluvial, pluvial or sewer flooding.
-Groundwater flooding can also interact with other flood sources, worsening the risk of pluvial, fluvial or sewer flooding by reducing rainfall infiltration or discharge to sewers. - 4.4.6 Groundwater flooding risk increases where long reaches of watercourse are culverted and higher groundwater levels are not able to naturally pass into watercourses.
-It should be noted that although an area may be designated as susceptible to groundwater flooding, this does not mean that groundwater flooding will definitely be a problem within these areas; rather it indicates potential risk. - The future risk from this source is less certain than other sources as climate change predictions indicate that, although sea levels will rise (thus possibly raising groundwater levels), overall summer rainfall will decrease, with a long-term effect of lowering the groundwater levels.
+Groundwater flooding can also interact with other flood sources, worsening the risk of pluvial, fluvial or sewer flooding by reducing rainfall infiltration or discharge to sewers. - 4.4.6.
+Groundwater flooding risk increases where long reaches of watercourse are culverted and higher groundwater levels are not able to naturally pass into watercourses.
+It should be noted that although an area may be designated as susceptible to groundwater flooding, this does not mean that groundwater flooding will definitely be a problem within these areas; rather it indicates potential risk. - 4.4.7.
+The future risk from this source is less certain than other sources as climate change predictions indicate that, although sea levels will rise (thus possibly raising groundwater levels), overall summer rainfall will decrease, with a long-term effect of lowering the groundwater levels.
 However, long periods of wet weather, such as those experienced in the autumn and winter of 2000/01 are predicted to increase.
 These are the type of weather patterns that can cause ground water flooding to occur.

-4.5 Foul Sewerage Flooding
+4.5.
+Foul sewerage flooding

-- 4.5.1 Sewer flooding can occur during periods of extreme weather when intense rainfall overloads the sewer system capacity (surface water, foul or combined), and/or when sewers cannot discharge properly to watercourses due to high water levels.
-Sewer flooding can also happen because of blockages5, collapses or equipment failure in the sewerage system.
+4.5.1.
+Sewer flooding can occur during periods of extreme weather when intense rainfall overloads the sewer system capacity (surface water, foul or combined), and/or when sewers cannot discharge properly to watercourses due to high water levels.
+Sewer flooding can also happen because of blockages4, collapses or equipment failure in the sewerage system.
 Infiltration or entry of soil or groundwater into the sewer system via faults in the fabric of the sewerage system, is another cause of sewer flooding.
-Infiltration is often related to shallow groundwater, and may cause high flows for prolonged periods of time. - 4.5.2 Even where sewers are built to current standards, they are likely to be overwhelmed by larger events of the magnitude often considered when looking at river or surface water flooding.
-Existing sewers can also become overloaded as new development adds to the discharge to their catchment, or due to incremental increases in roofed and paved surfaces
+Infiltration is often related to shallow groundwater, and may cause high flows for prolonged periods of time.

-5 Anglian Water actively works with their customers as part of their Keep it Clear Campaign to reduce the number of blockages which occur from cooking fat, wipes and other items which should not be disposed in drains.
+4 Anglian Water actively works with their customers as part of their Keep it Clear Campaign to reduce the number of blockages which occur from cooking fat, wipes and other items which should not be disposed in drains.